 Hypothesis: Failure is a peer-reviewed regular column and the brainchild of Column Editor Heather Holmes.
 The column is intended to provide a pioneering platform to share experiences that didn't end as expected (or that didn't end at all).
+When creating the submission document, authors are encouraged to follow the guidelines outlined in the Failure Submission Template.
+Author(s) are asked to use the Vancouver citation style and to use superscripts for all in-text citations.

 Every submission should include: